bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TransportEquipmentType_1O7IGaCufAmeb1bIq4Z1FV/Documentation.md

-Indicate the type of transport equipment (SDH, PDH, OTN, other).
+Indicates the type of transport equipment (SDH, PDH, OTN, other).